 All new development (excluding householder applications) will be expected to deliver the very highest quality in public realm design.
-The Design and Access Statement submitted with the planning application should demonstrate how the design solution(s):
+Applicants should prepare and implement a public realm design strategy which demonstrates how the design solution(s):

 - Ensures legibility and improves safety of the environment for pedestrians and cyclists, offering off road routes where land is available; - Hard and soft spaces that are suitable for community and other uses; - Introduces high quality and robust materials; - Includes appropriate planting and street trees to aid in greening the neighbourhood; - Retains existing mature trees and hedgerows; - Offers a clear definition of edges and changes between public and private space; and; - Identifies development through landscape and public realm treatments (gateways).